tezizzm/serverless-pdf-chat-replicated/prompt-plan.md

 Also, create a _helpers.tpl with common template functions like defining standard labels and metadata.

-Assume that the AWS credentials secret already exists in the cluster, but provide instructions on how to create it if needed.
+Provide values that allow us to either work with a pre-existing secret in the clsuter for the AWS credentials (using an `existingSecret` value dictionary with name, namespace, and key) or to create the credentials secret from the chart if values for the AWS access key id and aws secret key are provided.
+Update the README to explain this, including what the structure of the exsiting secret contents should be.
 ```

 ### Prompt 2: Core Infrastructure Resources Templates